TheHexedOnes/DDS-Spreadsheet/README.md

 * Delete all orders to get ready for another run.
 * You can manage your inventory for multiple places.
 * Notes that helped me mix.
 Which you can change the notes to what you need.
+* You can change the names of the drugs to whatever you like.
+Just make sure you change them on all of the pages.